Tessian/catapult/README.md

 * `CATAPULT_AWS_PROFILE`: use this profile from your credential file.
 Required.
 * `CATAPULT_AWS_MFA_DEVICE`: ARN of the MFA device used to get the session credentials.

+Additional environment variables used for integration with GitHub and Clubhouse:

+* `GH_TOKEN`: A GitHub personal access token with `repo` scope.
+Generate one at https://github.com/settings/tokens
+* `CH_TOKEN`: A Clubhouse API token.
+Generate one at https://app.clubhouse.io/settings/account/api-tokens

 Description
 -----------